 Expectations can be described as stabilizing when the effect of an appreciation today – relative to some long-run path or mean – is to induce market participants to forecast depreciation in the future. . . .
 Expectations can be described as destabilizing, on the other hand, when the effect of an appreciation is to induce market participants to forecast more appreciation in the future.

-For this reason, Bitcoin is by no means a unit of account.
-Merchants who accept Bitcoin generally price in their local currency and charge the number of coins which exchange for that amount, a practice well documented in economies undergoing monetary paroxysms.
-This allows prices to adjust very quickly to changes in the exchange rate, and spares the volume of transactions much of the brunt of the fluctuations.
-Should merchants start adopting Bitcoin as a unit of account, however, prices will not be able to adjust as quickly to changes in nominal spending, and the familiar output effects of monetary disturbances will manifest themselves.
+Though Bitcoin is by no means hyperinflationary, evidently the “safety valves” that spare the volume of transactions much of the brunt of fluctuations in the exchange rate come into operation in response to any sufficiently violent and sustained price or exchange rate paroxysms.
+Should merchants begin to adopt Bitcoin as a unit of account, however (let us suppose there is a long enough quiet period of relative stability for this to happen), prices will not be able to adjust as quickly to changes in nominal spending, and the familiar output effects of monetary disturbances will manifest themselves.
 The extant crop of crypto-currencies, then, will hardly be able to supplant the currencies on which they depend as an anchor for the speedy adjustment of prices.